goustoben/gousto-webclient/CONTRIBUTING.md

 - [ ] Another cool feature (#456) - @yourgithubusername
 ```

-You are now the owner of this production deploy, and responsible for merging it to develop.
+You are now the owner of this production deploy, and responsible for merging it to `master`.
 See _"Merging a Production Deployment"_ below.

 ### Merging a Production Deployment